 AVALANCHE AWARENESS SAFETY

 Avalanche (AVI) Awareness Safety Presentations are offered as a public service to communities, corporate groups, schools and clubs.
 Programme lengths can range from 30 minutes to two hours, according to your scheduling needs, and talks can be customized to the specific activity of participants.
 These AVI Safety Presentations were specifically designed to address the interests of all snow sport enthusiasts, school students, off-piste skiers, freeriders, snowboarders, snowshoers, and climbers.
-Local schools like the International Schools in Geneva, local Scout Troops, and corporations like Dupont Nemours have taken advantage of these talks to increase the knowledge base and overall safety of their employees and students, to enhance their safety while enjoying Winter recreational activities.
+Local schools like the International Schools in Geneva, Scout Troops, climbing gyms, Swiss Ski Schools and corporations like Dupont Nemours have taken advantage of these talks to increase the knowledge base and overall safety of their employees and students, to enhance their safety while enjoying Winter recreational activities.

 For adult groups, businesses, corporations and organizations we make these presentations for a small fee, which we contribute to the Education for Orphans of Nepal (EON) charity.
 A description of these presentations can be found below.